Major Institutional Investor Trades Millions of Lennar Corporation (LEN)

 Lennar Corporation (LEN): Who are the competitors?

-The company’s main competitors (and peers) include M/I Homes Inc. (MHO) that is trading 4.49% up over the past 12 months.
-Toll Brothers Inc. (TOL) is -15.07% down on the 1-year trading charts.
+The company’s main competitors (and peers) include M/I Homes Inc. (MHO) that is trading -40.40% down over the past 12 months.
+Toll Brothers Inc. (TOL) is -56.69% down on the 1-year trading charts.
 Short interest in the company’s stock has fallen -12.92% from the last report on Jan 30, 2020 to stand at a total of 11.71 million short shares sold with a short interest ratio of 3.92.